 Mr. Simpson was a 2018 semi-finalist in the Metropolitan Opera National Council Auditions, and has garnered numerous awards from Paris Opera’s International Mozart Awards 2017 (third prize and audience choice award), the Lotte Lenya Competition, the Giulio Gari Foundation, the Dallas Opera Competition, the Vero Beach Opera International Vocal Competition, the Bel Canto Foundation, the Southern Illinois Vocal Competition and the Hal Leonard Competition.

-Mr. Simpson grew up in Blue Springs, Missouri and graduated with honors from Northwestern University and holds a Master’s in Voice Performance.
+Mr. Simpson grew up in Blue Springs, Missouri and graduated Magna Cum Laude from Northwestern University and holds a Master’s in Voice Performance.
 While at Northwestern University, Mr. Simpson was awarded the coveted Bienen School of Music Eckstein Fellowship and was the dean’s choice to sing for President Barack Obama.
 Mr. Simpson is currently a third year resident artist at the Academy of Vocal Arts in Philadelphia, Pennsylvania.